3 Days in New Orleans | What to See, Where to Eat & Drink, Where to Stay in NOLA

 Old No. 77 Hotel & Chandlery

 We couldn’t be happier with where we stayed.
 Absolutely affordable, but styled in luxury.
-The Old No. 77 Hotel & Chandlery is perched right on the edge of the French Quarter well within walking distance of all the major sights.
+The Old No. 77 Hotel & Chandlery is perched right on the edge of the French Quarter, well within walking distance of all the major sights, ideal for any vacation to New Orleans that prioritizes convenience.
 This trendy boutique hotel even contains an art gallery!
 Be sure to book your stay before you go!